101-103 Brixton Hill,

 No one has favorited this theater yet

 Located in the southwest London inner-city district of Brixton.
 The Brixton Hill Cinematograph Theatre opened on 10th March 1911, and was 13th of Montagu A. Pyke’s chain of Cinematograph Theatres to open in London and its suburbs.
 It had a narrow entrance on Brixton Hill and the auditorium was set well back.
-In 1914, after Montagu Pyke lost his cinema chain due to being imprisoned following the death of a projectionist in a fire at the Pykes Cinematograph Theatre, Charing Cross Road, London, it was re-named the Scala Cinema Theatre.
-In the 1920’s it was operating as the Royalty Kinema.
+In 1914, after Montagu Pyke lost his cinema chain due to being imprisoned following the death of a projectionist in a fire at the Pykes Cinematograph Theatre, Charing Cross Road, London.
+In the 1920’s it was operating as the New Royalty.

-By 1937 it was operating under the name New Royalty Kinema and the front entrance had been given a modern treatment.
+By 1937 it was operating under the name New Royalty Kinema.
 In the late-1940’s it was taken over by the Birmingham based Clifton Cinemas circuit, and was re-named Clifton Cinema by 1950.

 Just login to your account and subscribe to this theater